-Private keys in software containers are activated by entering a password (cf. chapter 6.4).
+Outside the agent badge, private keys in software containers are activated by entering a password (cf. chapter 6.4).
 Passwords are delivered through the User Portal.

 6.2.8.3.
 Private key of an application service

 The private key stored in a software container, is activated by entering a password (see chapter 6.4).
 The password is transmitted through the User Portal.